LunaSare/datelife_paper1/Datelife_paper1.md

 It allows rapidly obtaining time frame of lineage origin/divergence from already published studies, which are ideally constructed using robust information, such as sequence data and curated fossil calibrations.
-Can rapidly construct dates from sequence data if available in BOLD for a set of lineages.
+Can rapidly reconstruct divergence dates for a set of lineages using sequence data from the Barcode Of Life Database (BOLD, http://www.boldsystems.org/). and the synthetic Open Tree of Life (OToL, https://tree.opentreeoflife.org), which relies on the taxonomic knowledge.
-Allows direct comparison of dates obtained with different markers available in BOLD (in plants and fungi in particular).
+-Allows direct comparison of dates obtained with different markers available in BOLD (in plants and fungi in particular).
 When lineages are not present in any chronograms and do not have sequence data, it can makeup branch lengths with different methods and